 Before changing the IP address of the Policy Server machine, stop all Websense services on the machine.
-If TRITON - Web Security is also installed on the machine, this includes the Apache2Websense and ApacheTomcatWebsense services.
+If TRITON - Web Security is also installed on the machine, this includes the both the Websense TRITON - Web Security and the Websense Web Reporting Tools services.